alexmkio/storybook-sass-deployment/README.md

-This is the minimal reproduction for an issue I am having when deploying the Storybook of a Next.js application which is using Sass.
-The issue relates to image paths not being accurate in the deployment is they are referenced in the sass modules using relative paths to the public folder; `background-image: url('/assets/images/image.jpg')`.
+This is the minimal reproduction for an issue I am having when deploying the Storybook of a Next.js application that is using Sass.
+The issue relates to image paths not being accurate in the deployment if they are referenced in the sass modules using relative paths to the public folder; `background-image: url('/assets/images/image.jpg')`.

 The ticket can be found here: https://github.com/storybookjs/storybook/discussions/25482